kevinfiol/kevinfiol.github.io/content/blog/books.md

 # Books

-A collection of (free) web books, guides, and references by category.
+A collection of (free) web books, guides, and references by category that I've found over the years.
+Suggestions welcome.

 ## General Programming